TcMenu/tcUnicodeHelper/README.md

 Please raise all questions in the main TcMenu repository discussions.

+## Special notes for Arduino DUE

+The due compiler does not support `has_include` and therefore we cannot automatically determine what libraries are available to you.
+For Due you need to do this manually before including tcUnicode.
+Here is an example:

+    #define TC_HARDWIRE_USING_ADAGFX
+    #include <tcUnicodeHelper.h>

+As far as we know every other board we have tested with is able to automatically detect.
+However, if you come across another board that does not support `has_include` please raise an issue here and try applying the above technique.

 ## Questions and documentation

 You can ask questions either in the [discussions section of the tcMenu repo](https://github.com/davetcc/tcMenu/discussions), or using the Arduino forum.
 We generally answer most questions, but the rules of engagement are: **this is my hobby, I make it available because it helps others**.
 Don't expect immediate answers, make sure you've recreated the problem in a simple sketch that you can send to me.
 Please consider making at least a one time donation using the sponsor link if we do help you out.